2014 Smarter Services™ Executive Symposium Recap Webcast

-Join me at the 2014 Smarter Services™ Executive Symposium.
-This year’s event theme “Defining & Delivering Customer Success” is critical for global organizations to re-evaluate given the evolving nature of how customers interact with, are supported by and the increasing demands being placed on the provider by the customer.
+At the 2014 Smarter Services™ Executive Symposium, we heard many interesting case studies and discussions revolving around this year’s event theme, “Defining & Delivering Customer Success”.
+This topic is of course critical for global organizations to re-evaluate given the evolving nature of how customers interact with, are supported by and the increasing demands being placed on the provider by the customer.

 The Service Council presents its annual Smarter Services™ Executive Symposium in Boston, Massachusetts, April 8 through April 10, 2014 at the Hyatt Boston Harbor Hotel on Boston's waterfront.
 The Symposium provides an invaluable opportunity for service and customer management executives to: